MeeknessJames/requirement-analysis/README.md

 Requirement Analysis is a crucial step in software development because it lays the foundation for everything that follows.
 Here are some key reasons why it's important:

-- **Clarity and Focus:** It ensures that everyone involved — from developers to stakeholders — understands what the software should do, reducing confusion and miscommunication.
+- **Clarity and Focus:** It ensures that everyone involved, from developers to stakeholders, understands what the software should do, reducing confusion and miscommunication.

 - **Cost and Time Efficiency:** By identifying and resolving misunderstandings early in the process, requirement analysis helps avoid costly changes and rework later in the project lifecycle.